The Size Of Your Breast Implant And Choosing Your Incision Site

 - This location may not be available to women who have mild sagging or tuberous breasts.

 - You will have a longer scar (from 2 to 2.5 inches).*

-- You have a very small risk of numbness of your underarm and upper arm skin.*
+- You have a minimal risk of numbness of your underarm and upper arm skin.*

 - Pros And Cons Of The Under-Breast (Inframammary) Incision:

 - Works well for mildly sagging or tuberous breasts.*

 - Dr. Smith will have direct visibility as he creates the implant pocket and positions the implant.

 - You will have a scar on the underside of your breast, although it could be hidden if you have deep folds.*

 - If you don’t have deep folds, or if you have small and tight breasts, it could be hard to hide the scar; the scar could be visible when you lie on your back.*